NLLCommunity/discord-norsk-bott/README.md

 # Norsk-bott

+Norsk-bott is a Discord bot that provides various features for the Norwegian Language Learning community (NLL).

-This repository contains the source code that powers the Norsk-bott Discord bot.
-The bot is written in [TypeScript](https://www.typescriptlang.org/) and uses the [Discord.js](https://discord.js.org), [NestJS](https://nestjs.com), and [discord-nestjs](https://github.com/fjodor-rybakov/discord-nestjs) libraries.
+The bot is written in [TypeScript](https://www.typescriptlang.org/) and uses the [Discord.js](https://discord.js.org) library. [discord-nestjs](https://github.com/fjodor-rybakov/discord-nestjs) is used to provide a modular, dependency-injected architecture as a [NestJS](https://nestjs.com/) application.

 ## Contributing